JohnLCaron/rlauxe/README.md

 ## Creating a random seed

 - Create a random 32-bit integer "seed" in a way that allows public observers to be confident that it is truly random.
-- Publish the random seed to the bulletin board, it becomes part of the "audit committment" and may not be altered once chosen.
+- Publish the random seed to the bulletin board.
+It becomes part of the "audit committment" and may not be altered once chosen.
 - Use a PRNG (Psuedo Random Number Generator) with the random seed, and assign the generated PRNs, in order, to the auditable cards.
 - Sort the cards by PRN and write them to sortedCards.csv.